-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

-C8A SAT or ACT X
+C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

-ACT
+ACT X

 C8A SAT Subject Tests only

+C8B If your institution will make use of the ACT in admission decisions for first-time, first-yeaı , degree-seeking applicants for Fall 2021, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended

-B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be use in the admissions process): C8B ACT with Writing Component required ACT with Writing component recommended ACT with or without Writing component accepted x
+C8B f your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking or Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required SAT with Essay component recommended SAT with or without Essay component accepted x CSC Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-C8C Please indicate how your institu tion will use the SA - Γ or ACT writing co mponent; check a ll that apply:
+C8C Please indicate now your institution will use the SAT of ACT writing c omponent; check a ali that apply:

 C8C SAT essay ACT essay

 C8C For admission

-For placement
+C8C For placement

 C8C For advising

 C8C In place of an application essay

+C8C

-C8C As a validity check on the
+As a validity check on the application essay

-application essay

 C8C No college policy as of now

-C8C Not using essay component х х
+C8C Not using essay component Х Х

-'

-C8D In addition, does your institution use applicants' tes t scores for acader nic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes
+C8D · Yes No

-Г 7
+I - T 1

-Latest date by which SAT or AC
+Latest date by which SAT or AC1

-C8E Latest date by which SAT Subject ct Test scores must be received for
+C8E Latest date by which SAT Subjec t Test scores must be received for

-fall-term admission
+f fall-term admission

-Tre

-If necessary, use this space to cl larify your test polici es (e.g., if tests are e recommended to or some students,
+CSF If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some - in necessary, and this opace to diamy your test penales (e.g., in tests are recommended to come C8F •••

-C8F

-000 Disease indicate which tests vow inst

-Please indicate which tests your insti ient (e.g., state tests) : 7
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT х
+C8G х

-C8G ACT х
+C8G ACT Х

-SAT Subject Tests Х
+C8G SAT Subject Tests

 C8G Х

-CLEP Х ,
+C8G CLEP Х

-Institutional Exam 1
+C8G Institutional Exam

 C8G State Exam (specify):

 Freshman Profile

-Provide percentages for ALL enr . • • •

-(freshman) students enrolled in F • •

-international students/nonresider nt aliens, and stude nts admitted under special arrangem ents.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2013 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: